 Wines from Beaujolais are having a moment, and it comes as no surprise.
 These juicy easy-drinking reds are perfect for sipping year-round with a variety of foods, and their relatively low price point makes the deal all the sweeter.
-These bright, versatile and light-on-their-feet wines are perfect for pleasing a wide range of palates.
+Bright, versatile, and light-on-their-feet, they’re sure to please a wide range of palates.

 The production process for Beaujolais wines is pretty similar to that of any other red wine.
 However, there’s one key technique that sets these wines apart from most other reds: carbonic maceration.

-Carbonic maceration is an intracellular means of fermentation that allows fermentation to begin within the berries themselves, as opposed to being crushed first.
-This happens by placing whole berries in pressurized tanks and allowing carbon dioxide to penetrate through the skins of the fruit.
+Carbonic maceration is an intracellular means of fermentation that allows fermentation to begin within the berries themselves, prior to being crushed.
+Whole berries are placed in pressurized tanks, and carbon dioxide is allowed to penetrate through the skins of the fruit.
 Once the grapes reach an alcohol level of a few degrees, the grapes are then crushed, and fermentation is continued as per usual.

 Many wines in Beaujolais are produced semi-carbonically, meaning that whole grape clusters are put in massive vats and gravity crushes the bottom portion.
-The fermentation via ambient yeasts on the bottom helps stimulate the fermentation in fruit up top.
+The fermentation via ambient yeasts on the bottom helps stimulate the fermentation of the fruit on the top.
 Post-fermentation, whether carbonically or semi-carbonically, élevage decisions are made by the winemaker.

-Most Beaujolais wines are light- to medium-bodied and extremely fruit-forward, which are direct results of carbonic and semi-carbonic maceration.
-Wines that are vinified without the use of carbonic will be on the fuller side, though gamay-based wines are hardly ever full-bodied.
-Beaujolais wines are also known for their high acid and low levels of tannins, which make them able to pair with a wide variety of foods.
-Common flavors found in Beaujolais wines are tart red fruit, cherries, white pepper, potting soil, citrus rind and red currants.
+Most Beaujolais wines are light- to medium-bodied and extremely fruit-forward, which is a direct result of carbonic and semi-carbonic maceration.
+Wines that are vinified without the use of carbonic maceration will be on the fuller side, though gamay-based wines are hardly ever full-bodied.
+Beaujolais wines are also known for their high acid and low levels of tannins, which suit them to a wide variety of food pairings.
+Common flavors found in Beaujolais wines are tart red fruit, cherries, white pepper, potting soil, citrus rind, and red currants.

-The vibrant acidity, approachable tannins and easy-drinking nature of Beaujolais make these wines extremely versatile on the table.
-Whether cheese and charcuterie boards, poached eggs, mushroom-based sauces or French bistro-inspired dishes are on the menu, popping a bottle of Beaujolais is always a good idea, and you’ll want to serve it slightly chilled.
+The vibrant acidity, approachable tannins, and easy-drinking nature of Beaujolais make these wines extremely versatile on the table.
+Serve them slightly chilled with cheese and charcuterie boards, poached eggs, mushroom-based sauces, or French bistro-inspired dishes.

 Domaine Chapel Juliénas Côte de Bessay (Juliénas)